Prag8855/aab/content/guides/work-visa.md

 The appointment takes 15 to 60 minutes.
 You spend most of that time waiting.
 During the appointment, they take your fingerprints for your work visa.

-If they approve your freelance visa, they must print the plastic card.
+If they approve your work visa, they must print the plastic card.
 This takes a few weeks.
-You might get a [temporary certificate](/images/temporary-freelance-visa.jpg) while you wait.
+You might get a temporary certificate while you wait.
 It allows you to start working, but it's not a valid travel document.
 It does not allow you to re-enter Germany.

 **[What happens at the Ausländerbehörde ➞](/guides/berlin-auslanderbehorde-appointment#during-your-appointment)**